Few resources, old-growth forest allowed for fire’s growth

 Numerous studies in recent years have linked bigger U.S. wildfires to global warming from the burning of coal, oil and gas, especially because climate change has made California much drier.
 A drier California means plants are more flammable.

-About 1,100 homes and some 4,000 residents remained under evacuation orders, and the fire was only 17 percent contained, fire officials said.

-Evacuation warnings — meaning residents should be prepared to flee if ordered — remained in effect for the Los Angeles suburb of Pasadena, home of the Rose Bowl and the annual Rose Parade, and Wrightwood, a mountain community near several San Bernardino County ski resorts.

-The blaze was one of more than two dozen major wildfires burning across California, including five of the largest in state history.
+The Bobcat Fire was one of more than two dozen major wildfires burning across California, including five of the largest in state history.

-More than 5,600 square miles (14,500 square kilometers) have been charred, an area larger than the state of Connecticut, and at least 23,000 people remain evacuated statewide, Gov. Gavin Newsom said.

-Early estimates are that 6,400 buildings have been destroyed across the state, but Newsom said “by no stretch of the imagination do we think this tells the entire story.”
-Damage assessments are ongoing, he said.

 Twenty-six people have been killed.
 Officials were investigating the death of a firefighter at another Southern California wildfire that erupted earlier this month from a smoke-generating pyrotechnic device used by a couple to reveal their baby’s gender.

-Charles Morton, 39, died on Sept.
-17 while battling the El Dorado Fire in San Bernardino National Forest about 75 miles (120 kilometers) east of Los Angeles.
+Charles Morton, 39, died Sept.
+17 while battling the El Dorado Fire in the San Bernardino National Forest east of Los Angeles.

-Morton, was a 14-year veteran of the U.S. Forest Service and a squad boss with the Big Bear Interagency Hotshot Crew of the San Bernardino National Forest.
+Morton, was a 14-year veteran of the U.S. Forest Service and a squad boss with the Big Bear Interagency Hotshot Crew.

-“Charlie was a well-respected leader who was always there for his squad and his crew at the toughest times,” U.S. Forest Service Chief Vicki Christiansen said.

 “Charlie is survived by his wife and daughter, his parents, two brothers, cousins, and friends.
-He’s loved and will be missed.
-May he rest easy in heaven with his baby boy,” Morton’s family said in a statement.
+He’s loved and will be missed,” Morton’s family said in a statement.

 In Wyoming, a wildfire that roared across a wilderness area toward cabins and a water supply reservoir for Cheyenne, the capital city, calmed down Tuesday.
 But predictions for more gusty winds were cause for concern.
 The blaze has charred over 21 square miles (55 square kilometers) of Medicine Bow National Forest.
 Officials were investigating signs the fire was human-caused.